25-Year-Old Defenseman – Montreal Canadiens

 P.K.
 Subban Contract Information:

-Signed a two-year contract with the Canadiens in January of 2013.
+Signed an eight-year, $72 million contract with the Canadiens in August of 2014.

 To instantly reveal our fantasy analysis of every player – including P.K.
 Subban – simply subscribe now.